LostArtefacts/TRX/docs/trx/lua/reference/SOUND.md

       Parameters:
       - **`opts`** (table, optional). `pos`: a `{ x =, y =, z = }` world position to play from, which applies pan and volume.
 Omit to play at full volume.

-      Returns: Stream or `nil`.
+      Returns: sound.Stream or `nil`.
 The voice it started, or `nil` if none did.

     - [lua]`sample:stop()`
       Stops every voice playing this sample.